 As one of the older exchanges on our list, it’s safe to say the Coinmama is well known in the cryptocurrency world.

 They have been adding more and more fiat pairing to their exchange, with Ripple being the newest edition.

-Unfortunately, due to US laws and regulations, it’s unable to be sold there.
+Sadly, due to US laws and laws, it’s unable to be sold there.

 When you create an account, you’ll have four packages to choose from, starting from $100 or 89 EUR, depending on which currency you go for.

-Coinmama requires that you have a valid address, so make sure that you give the correct one before you buy!
+Coinmama requires that you have a valid address, so make sure that you give the correct one before you buy it!

-Probably one of the most straight-forward platforms that we’ll encounter today.
+Probably one of the most straightforward platforms that we’ll find today.

 I say this because Changelly doesn’t require a lengthy registration or verification process.
 You just need an email address, few clicks to create your account, and you’re good to go.